stonerlab/Stoner-PythonCode/doc/UserGuide/curve_fitting.rst

 --------------------------------

 When the number of parameters gets large it can get increasingly difficult to get fits using the techniques above.
 In these situations, the differential evolution approach may be valuable.
-The :py:meth:`Stoner.Data.differential_evolution` method provides a wrapper around the :py:func:`scipt.optimize.differential_evolution` minimizer with the advantage that the model sepcification, and calling signatures are essentially the same as for the other fitting functions and thus there is little programmer overhead to switching to it:
+The :py:meth:`Stoner.Data.differential_evolution` method provides a wrapper around the :py:func:`scipi.optimize.differential_evolution` minimizer with the advantage that the model sepcification, and calling signatures are essentially the same as for the other fitting functions and thus there is little programmer overhead to switching to it: